 For the Dogs

-- Linear Layout: The long, narrow shape makes it great for keeping your dog moving forward rather than just running in circles.
+- Linear Layout: The long, narrow shape keeps your dog moving forward, making it great for active walks.

 - Natural Shade: Native trees scattered along the reserve provide nice pockets of shade to pause in.